List of New York state prisons

 This is a list of state prisons in New York.

 The New York State Department of Corrections and Community Supervision is the department of the New York State government that maintains the state prisons and parole system.
-There are 42 prisons funded by the State of New York, and approximately 28,200 parolees at seven regional offices as of 2022.
+There are 41 prisons administered by the State of New York, and approximately 28,200 parolees at seven regional offices as of 2022.

 As of 2016 New York does not contract with private prisons, according to state law.